mixmaxhq/synchronize-pool/README.md

 Construct a pool object, and create fibers attached to the pool, with a configurable cap on the number of active fibers running on the pool.

-If this strikes you as similar to [batch](https://github.com/visionmedia/batch/), that's because it is.
-It differs, however, in that it has built-in backpressure, to simplify writing concurrent code that avoids loading everything into memory.

 ```js
 var sync = require('synchronize');
 var SyncPool = require('synchronize-pool');